 The principle of constraint-optimisation, also called Theory of Constraints is a well-known, practical and successful economic method.
 It is not only used by retailers to figure out how to best utilise their available sales areas, but throughout all business administration roles (production, marketing, supply-chain-management, finance, controlling, project management etc.).

-The image of the funnel model on the right serves as an illustration of the main theorem of the Theory-of-Constraints: “In every value chain there is exactly one system that determines the performance of the whole – a distinct constraint”.
+The image of the funnel model serves as an illustration of the main theorem of the Theory-of-Constraints: “In every value chain there is exactly one system that determines the performance of the whole – a distinct constraint”.

 It would not be very surprising if Google decided to not entirely reinvent the wheel and apply this basic principle to the way they choose their search results.
 There are a number of things in favour of this theory.
 Before we can take the time to think more deeply on this, we actually have to take a detour and look at some additional information on how Google’s search and rankings work.